 Massachusetts offers numerous tax credits, including a renewable energy income tax credit calculated at 15% of your solar system’s cost.
 It also offers two key tax exemptions for solar users: a property tax exemption on the added home value from your solar system, and a solar project sales tax exemption on the installation.

 On top of state specific incentives, you can receive an additional federal tax credit of up to 30%.
-The recent extension of the solar Federal Investment Tax Credit (ITC), or federal solar tax credit, continues to grow the value of solar for Massachusetts homeowners and businesses.
-The ITC is scheduled to decrease at the end of 2032.
+The recent extension of the solar federal tax credit continues to grow the value of solar for Massachusetts homeowners and businesses.

 In addition to these tax incentives, Massachusetts adopted the SMART program, arguably the most significant incentive program adopted by Massachusetts in the last few years.